graphieros/vue-data-ui/README.md

 </VueUiDonut>
 ```

-You can pass a callback trhough the config, for each button, to override the default behavior:
+You can pass a callback through the config, for each button, to override the default behavior:

 ```ts
 const config = {